infosec-ucalgary/magpieCTF-2025/pwn/printf2/readme.md

 Author: oblivious_turnip

->Difficulty: intermediate (hard if they don't know what to do)
+>Difficulty: medium (hard if they don't know what to do)

 - [x] stack canaries
 - [x] ASLR